 Depending upon the potential severity, incident and accident investigations will be subject to a Root Cause Analysis (RCA).
 Any incident classified as a high potential incident will be investigated through the Incident Cause Analysis Model (ICAM).
-This will be accompanied with the "5 whys" method to identify the root cause.
+This will be accompanied with a 5 Why process to identify the root cause.